 All the Americans left in a mass evacuation which ended in heart-rending scenes at the US Embassy, long the symbol of American power in Vietnam, as masses of people swarmed around it, desperate to get a place on the shuttle service of helicopters lifting people from the roof to safety onboard warships in the South China Sea.

-The last 11 Marines of the unit which had been guarding the Embassy were plucked from the roof after an angry mob opened fire and trapped them inside.
+The last 11 Marines who had been guarding the Embassy were plucked from the roof after an angry mob opened fire and trapped them inside.
 They were the last of the Americans, foreigners and well-connected Vietnamese to be lifted to safety.

 When it became apparent there would be no more helicopters, the mob sacked the Embassy.